 Meet the team who will guide you through a week exploring the places young Gerald considered to be his playground during his childhood on Corfu.

 Most of you will be familiar with the world-famous botanist – David B as we call him, due to the fact that there are three Davids on the team!
 Therefore what more needs to be said other than he is a gentle giant, willing to share his decades of knowledge with whoever is interested – amateur or expert.
-We are very privileged to have this octogenarian on our team – who is fitter now than most of us will ever be!
+Sadly David will not be able to join us in 2019, but he will be with us in spirit!

 Most of you will know Lee from Gerald Durrell’s wonderful entertaining books.
 Best known, of course, is My Family and Other Animals, part of The Corfu Trilogy, all set in Corfu.
 Gerald started a wildlife conservation organisation which is now known as Durrell Wildlife Conservation Trust, of which Lee is Honorary Director.
 The Trust is famous throughout the world for conservation work to save endangered species.
 Lee is a leading expert in animal behaviour and breeding programmes.